groundsec/secbutler/README.md

 go install github.com/groundsec/secbutler@latest
 ```

+Or you can simply grab an executable from the [Releases](https://github.com/groundsec/secbutler/releases) page.

 ## 🪪 License

 _secbutler_ is made with 🖤 by the [GroundSec](https://groundsec.io) team and released under the [MIT LICENSE](https://github.com/groundsec/secbutler/blob/main/LICENSE).